salesforce/cloudsplaining/docs/contributing/python.md

 Insert more docs on this here...

 ### Dependency management: Virtual environment
 We use Virtualenv for package management instead of Pipenv or Poetry.
-PyInvoke is used for storing common commands.
+Makefile is used for storing common commands.

 ```bash
 # Set up the virtual environment